Timing Is Crucial For State Bar Defense Matters

 The timeline varies, but investigations can take several months to over a year, with additional time for court proceedings if charges are filed.

-Can I appeal a State Bar Court decision?
+Can I Appeal A State Bar Court Decision?

 Yes.
 You can appeal a decision to the Review Department of the State Bar Court and, ultimately, to the California Supreme Court.

 If formal charges are filed, proceedings become a matter of public record.
-However, private investigations remain confidential.
+However, private investigations generally remain confidential.